zarr-developers/governance/GOVERNANCE.md

 distinguish between fundamental objections to a proposal and minor perceived flaws that they can live with and not hold up the decision-making process for the latter.
-If no option can be found without objections, the decision is escalated to the SC, which will use consensus to come to a resolution.
+If no option can be found without objections, the decision is escalated to the ZSC, which will use consensus to come to a resolution.
 In the unlikely event that there is still a deadlock, the proposal will move forward if it has the support of a simple majority of the SC.